dadepo/solutions-to-scala-with-cats-book/README.md

 1. Add notes containing some of the key insightful things learnt in each chapter
 2. Add notes containing some of the concepts I still need to spend time understanding
+3. Also do the exercises in Part II (case study section)